chaoss/metrics/1_Diversity.md

 - (not discussed at OSSNA)

 ### Retention
-- Is the path to maintainer communicated?
+- Is the path to maintainership communicated?
 When was the last time they added a maintainer?
 - *Why:*
     - Determine if the community is merit based.
     - How are you treated once you are in the community?